 Be nice.
 Or else.

-Designer @Gaia-surf Joined about 3 years ago
+Designer @Gaia-surf Joined over 3 years ago

 But it's mostly just to show people the way you would like something to behavior because there is no perfect workflow to handoff this to devs and your animation will stay in the 'I wish' area